cpplibv/libv/LIBV-TODO.md

 libv.ui: text | easy text
-libv.ui: Idea that a component could signal the UI if it want to execute a heavy computation task before (attach, layout, create, render, destroy)
+libv.ui: Idea that a component could signal the UI if it want to execute a heavy computation task before (attach, layout, create, render, destroy) libv.ui: String2D scream at the user if the API get a \r (or any non printable character beside \n \t), and ignore it

 libv.glr: strong type locations and indices with enum classes, also use libv::gl::uniform libv.glr: Implement sub-mesh API